openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 * `alg`: Specifies the algorithm used for the calculation of the cryptographic hash.
 The algorithm has been negotiated previously between RP and OP during Client Registration or Management.
 * `value`: Base64 encoded representation of the cryptographic hash.

 External attachments are suitable when embedding verified claims in Tokens.
 However, the verified claims element is not self-contained.
-The documents need to be retrieved separately and the digest values MUST be calculated and validated to ensure integrity.
+The documents need to be retrieved separately, and the digest values MUST be calculated and validated to ensure integrity.

 The following example shows external attachments: